nolemmings/mockingbird/README.md

 }
 ```

-When a request has been triggered the number of times defined in `repeat` it will start returning a 404 with an error message.
+When a request has been triggered the number of times defined in `repeat`, it will start returning a 404 with an error message.

 ## Retrieve an Expectation

 To get the latests details about an expectation you can retrieve it as follows:

 **Request:**

 ```text
 GET /tests/eae37fb0/expectations/7df3567b-3b84-4496-8df5-57506c51eabb
 ```

 **Response:**

 ```text
 {
    "id": "7df3567b-3b84-4496-8df5-57506c51eabb",